-ethO is a logical virtual bridge interface serving both SLX-Linux as well as TPVM.
-It has a slave interface bondO, which is a Linux LAG inActive-Standby mode, providing fault-tolerance on the Management Path. bondO has a pre-configured Primary-Active member, eth3.
-Primary implies this member is used and active whenever available.
-It should be noted that the eth3 interface represents the physical management interface RJ45 port available on the front panel.
-For fault tolerance, a standby member may be selected from any of the front panel ports, with any native speed, as explained in the following section.
+ethO is a logical virtual bridge interface serving both SLX-Linux and TPVM management interfaces.
+It has a secondary interface bondO, which is a Linux LAG in Active-Standby mode, providing fault-tolerance on the Management Path. bondO has a preconfigured Primary-Active member, eth3.
+Primary which implies that this member is used and active whenever available.
+The eth3 interface represents the physical management interface RJ45 port available on the front panel.
+For fault tolerance, you can select a standby member from any of the front panel ports, with any native speed.
+The standby member is used only if the active member becomes faulty.